Review and road test of the BMW 2 Series Convertible

 Cost of Ownership

-It's hard to argue with BMW's efficiency measures, with the 218i recording 48.7mpg on the combined cycle and 136g/km emissions.
-Go for the 220d diesel and you'll see 61.4mpg and 121g/km with the manual transmission.
+It's hard to argue with BMW's WLTP efficiency measures, with the 218i in manual form recording up to 36.2mpg on the combined cycle and up to 177g/km emissions.
+Go for the 220d diesel and you'll see up to 46.3mpg and up to 160g/km with the manual transmission.
 Those are quite some numbers from a vehicle that can still justifiably wear a performance coupe tag.

 The M240i Convertible also records some impressive efficiency data.
-It'll squeeze 34 miles from a gallon and will emit just 189g/km.
+It'll squeeze up to 31.4 miles from a gallon (combined) and will emit up to 204g/km.
 EfficientDynamics, BMW's suite of energy-saving features, is responsible for making those vaguely implausible looking figures.
 The 2 Series is fitted as standard with an Auto Start-Stop function available on both manual and automatic transmissions.
 An ECO PRO mode, activated using the Drive Performance Control, is a new feature on BMW's that adjusts various on-board systems to maximise efficiency.
 When in ECO PRO mode the throttle response is adjusted to encourage a more economical driving style.
 The extra economy created in ECO PRO mode is fed back to the driver, with the in-car displays showing the additional number of miles achieved.

 BMW couldn't really have delivered much more when briefed with turning 2 Series Coupe into a Convertible.
 Clearly there's only so much sleekness you can build into a four-seater drop-top that's only a few millimetres longer than a Ford Focus but the stylists have done a good job giving the car a coupe-like silhouette with the roof up.
 Roof-down, BMW's designers have given the car a clean deck and flanks that hold enough shape to prevent car looking dull and blocky.